Daycare service and education

 The supplementary daycare fee is based on income.

-Compulsory education
+Basic education

 Preparatory education for pre-primary education and comprehensive education